Pharmacy access to PharmaNet

-- To start a job at a new pharmacy
+- Start a job at a new pharmacy

-- If you move to different care setting, such as a health authority facility
+- Move to different care setting, such as a health authority facility

 If you are graduating soon, you will likely be registering with the College of Pharmacists of British Columbia (CPBC) and eventually enrolling in PRIME to request approval from the Ministry of Health to access PharmaNet.

-To save time, set up the mobile BC Services Card on your mobile device as soon as you can—before you start registration with the College.
+To save time, set up the BC Services Card app on your mobile device as soon as you can—before you start registration with the College.
 As soon as you are registered with the College, you will be able to enrol in PRIME immediately, even on the first day of a new job.
-You will need the email address of the individual who provisions PharmaNet accounts at each of your places of work.
+You will need the email address of the the person in your workplace who sets up PharmaNet accounts.

 If you will be accessing PharmaNet to deliver direct patient care, you will need to enrol in PRIME.
-A key component of enrolling in PRIME is having a mobile BC Services Card, which requires enrolment in the BC Medical Services Plan.
+A key component of enrolling in PRIME is having the BC Services Card, which requires enrolment in the BC Medical Services Plan.